What are the various certificate, masters and doctoral degree programs available through the School of Community & Global Health?

 When Admissions receives your application, they will send you correspondence detailing the status of the documents in your file.
 If they are missing any items or if have received unofficial copies of an item, they will advise you in writing so you can follow up by submitting official copies.
 Please allow one week from the receipt of all your application materials in the admissions office to assemble and submit it to SCGH for review.
 Due to a high volume of mail at the peak of the admission cycle (January – February timeframe), this process may be extended.
 If you applied through the SOPHAS portal, you should monitor your status in the “my status” section often to ensure all required documents are received and your application is being processed.

-Is it possible to take a course at SCGH without enrolling and being accepted into the MPH program?
+Is it possible to take a course at SCGH without enrolling and being accepted into any of the programs?

 Yes.
 Individuals who wish to take courses as a non-degree student may be admitted as a special standing student.
 Special standing applicants must submit an application, an application fee, and official bachelor’s degree transcripts.
 Special standing students who later decide to apply for a degree must supply additional application components to be evaluated for admission.
 Admission to special standing is limited to one academic year/12 units of study.
 International students in F-1 and J-1 Visa categories are not eligible for a Special Standing admission.